Information for pharmacists

 New discretionary discount for some medicines

-The new discretionary discount (referred to as ‘increased discount’ under the National Health Act 1953) can be applied for a general patient, where the Commonwealth price of a medicine is in the range above the new co‑payment amount and previous (pre-2023) co-payment amount (both being indexed over time).
-In 2023, the lower threshold will be $30.00 and the upper threshold will be $45.60.
-Both of these amounts will be indexed from 1 January 2024.
+This additional discretionary discount (referred to as ‘increased discount’ under the National Health Act 1953) can be applied when supplying a PBS prescription to a general patient, where the Commonwealth price of the medicine is in the range above the co‑payment amount and the increased discounting upper Commonwealth price.
+In 2025, the lower threshold will remain at $31.60 and the increased discounting upper Commonwealth price will be $49.50.
+Both of these amounts are normally indexed on 1 January each year.
+The general patient co-payment will not be indexed in 2025 and remain at the amount of $31.60 for the calendar year of 2025.

 This discount is not mandatory and is applied at the discretion of the pharmacist.